mohammedameen028/mohammedameen028.github.io/README.md

 ### INTERESTS
 Apart from being a web developer, I read books.
 I like to explore new technologies.

-I enjoy being outdoors, so i go for run everyday.
-I love travelling to different countries and explore different cultures.
+I love travelling to different places and explore.